Top of main content

 Disadvantages You will not be able to add to your term deposit account once it’s opened.
 You will not be able to add to your term deposit account once it’s opened.

-Please note, you need to be an existing HSBC UAE customer to open an HSBC Term Deposit Account.
+Before opening a term deposit account, it’s important to be aware of the terms and conditions and check you’re eligible before you apply.
+Note, you need to be an existing HSBC UAE customer to open an HSBC Term Deposit Account.

 Having another savings account that you can access without a fee for withdrawing money could help in case you need money unexpectedly.
 Creating a budget can give you a clearer picture of your spending and how much you’re able to save.